Brittany B., Registered Nurse, BSN, RN, CVRN

 “My motivation comes from not only my patient outcomes, but the success of my team as a whole.”

 Brittany originally joined Memorial Hermann-Texas Medical Center in March 2013 as a Patient Care Assistant but it wasn’t long before her float shifts in the Heart & Vascular Institute sparked her interest in becoming a cardiac nurse.
 Read what Brittany has to say about working in the Cardiac Care Unit.
+Brittany, a Registered Nurse at Memorial Hermann Heart & Vascular Institute shares her experience in the Cardiac Care Unit.

 How did you hear about Memorial Hermann Heart & Vascular Institute?